-The interest that BlockFi pays out is paid at a lower rate to that charged by it to corporate clients.
-Its loans are over-collateralised and the platform has automated risk management systems in place which constantly assess the health of all its outstanding loans.
+The interest that BlockFi pays out is paid at a lower rate than the rate collected from clients who borrow.
+Loans are over-collateralised, and the platform has automated risk management systems that constantly assess the health of all its outstanding loans.

-The company itself has identified three main types of organisation that use its services in this way:
+The company itself has identified three main types of organisations that use its services in this way:

-- Traders and investment funds: essentially those looking for arbitrage opportunities and who ‘need to borrow crypto in order to close mispricing between exchanges or dispersed markets.’
-Margin traders may also need to borrow in order to cover the costs of their trading strategies,
+- Traders and investment funds: These are people and firms looking for arbitrage opportunities and who look to borrow crypto to close mispricing between exchanges or dispersed markets.
+Margin traders may also borrow to cover the costs of their trading strategies.

-- Over the counter (OTC) market makers: connect buyers and sellers looking to do business away from public exchanges, who often have high fees and mark-ups.
-Rather than commit capital to own crypto outright (and thus being exposed to price fluctuations) they often prefer to borrow to provide liquidity.
+- Over the counter (OTC) market makers: BlockFi connects buyers and sellers looking to do business away from public exchanges that often have high fees and mark-ups.
+Rather than commit capital to own crypto outright, institutions may prefer to borrow to meet liquidity needs.

-- Businesses needing crypto to provide liquidity: these may want to keep the majority of their assets in cold storage but still need liquidity in order to provide for their customers.
-Crypto ATMs are cited as an example here.
+- Businesses needing crypto to provide liquidity: Institutions may want to keep the majority of their assets in cold storage but still need liquidity to provide for their customers.

 Is BlockFi Safe?